public health insurance

 For new diagnostic and therapeutic procedures, the Federal Joint Committee decides whether they meet the above requirements and can therefore be provided by the statutory health insurance system.
 The approval of a new treatment method is not only about the medical aspect, but also about economic efficiency and appropriateness.

 For example, if a treatment makes medical sense but costs a disproportionate amount of money, it will not be paid for by the health insurance fund.
 A good example of such a benefit is the provision of an implant as a dental prosthesis.
 The statutory health insurance does not pay for this, but only for the provision of a significantly cheaper dental bridge.

-According to a decision of the Federal Constitutional Court (decision of the First Senate of December 6, 2005 - 1 BvR 347/98), insured persons with a life-threatening or regularly fatal illness or with an illness that is at least comparable in terms of value for which a generally recognized service that meets the medical standard is not available can also claim an examination or treatment method that has not been approved by the G-BA.
+According to a decision of the Federal Constitutional Court (decision of the First Senate of December 6, 2005 - 1 BvR 347/98), insured persons with a life-threatening or usually fatal illness, or with an illness that is at least comparable in terms of value, for which a generally recognized service that meets the medical standard is not available can also claim an examination or treatment method that has not been approved by the G-BA (Federal Joint Committe).